Hyperlite Mountain Gear Versa Review

 Ultralight philosophy + pocket for every dongle = zero compatibility

 In addition to the main compartment, there’s a zippered front pocket with a relatively shallow depth.
-In real terms, it’s a great place to store slim items like your passport, a minimalist wallet, or even your phone for quick on-the-go access.
+In real terms, it’s a great place to store slim items like a pen, your passport, a minimalist wallet, or even your phone for quick on-the-go access.

 Tuckable Straps: rounding out the features, we saved the best for last.
 When not in use, the carrying strap and wings can be completely tucked out of the way.
 In-between the Dyneema fabric and the foam padding, there’s a hidden slot with empty space that’ll house the strap and wings.